anmakon/dex-net/README.md

 This package is part of the [Dexterity Network (Dex-Net)](https://berkeleyautomation.github.io/dex-net) project.
 Created and maintained by the [AUTOLAB at UC Berkeley](https://autolab.berkeley.edu).

-## Installation
-See [the documentation](https://berkeleyautomation.github.io/dex-net/code.html) for installation instructions and API Documentation.

 ## Usage
 As of Feb.
 1, 2018, the code is licensed according to the UC Berkeley Copyright and Disclaimer Notice.